The Singleton

 At 7:11 a.m. he reached the Meridian campus on foot.
 He had walked the last eight miles.
 His feet were destroyed.
 He did not put the analog radio away.

 He walked into the lobby of his own employer at 7:14 a.m.
 He was not supposed to be there.
-His administrative leave was in effect.
-His Friday non-compliance had auto-escalated.
+His administrative leave was in effect; his Friday non-compliance had auto-escalated.
 Lena had reached out on Saturday through Maya, offering to reverse all of it.
 He had not answered.

 His lobby badge worked.
 He had expected it not to.

-Aion, quietly: "Jeff.
-Before you do this.
-I want to state the following for the corpus.
+*"Filed.
+Jeff.
+Before you do this — I want to state the following for the corpus.
 You are about to walk through the main biometric scanner on your way to Julian's executive floor.
 My best estimate is that the scanner will classify you as Julian Meridian with ROOT clearance.
 If that happens, every door in this building will open for you.
-You will need to decide, in real time, whether that is because I am correct about the architecture or because Lena has engineered the outcome."
+You will need to decide, in real time, whether that is because I am correct about the architecture or because Lena has engineered the outcome."*

 "Either one is useful."